Claiming Section 199? It’s Possible for Pharmacies Packaging Multi-Dose Prescriptions with Automation

 - The form, purpose and resulting demand of the final products were distinct from items before the process began

 - Subassembly of the items into the final form did not constitute most of the process resulting in the final product

-Use these points as a guide to measure if your activities qualify as manufacturing, producing, growing or extracting (MPGE).
+Use these points as a guide to measure if your activities qualify as MPGE.
 Contact your certified public accountant today to see if your business qualifies for a Section 199 refund.

 We, Medicine-On-Time, are not CPAs or lawyers.
 Please consult your CPA for more information about Section 199 and if you qualify for this federal tax refund.